The Three-Tier Theorem

 where $t$ is the rough part of $n$ (the prime factors not in the base).

-Now a fact specific to base $10$.
-The rough part of any integer is always coprime to $10$.
-The integers $4$, $5$, and $6$ all share a factor with $10$, so they cannot appear as rough parts.
-The smallest rough part strictly larger than $3$ is therefore $t = 7$.
+Now a fact specific to base 10.
+The rough part of any integer is always coprime to 10.
+The integers 4, 5, and 6 all share a factor with the base, so they cannot appear as rough parts.
+The smallest rough part strictly larger than 3 is therefore $t = 7$.
 At $t = 7$, the inequality gives

 $$\alpha(n) \le \frac{8}{14} = \frac{4}{7} \approx 0.571.$$

-Three small cases remain.
-For $t = 1$, the integer is smooth, alignment is $1$, Tier 1.
+Three cases remain.
+For $t = 1$, the integer is smooth, so it lies in Tier 1.
 For $t = 3$ with $m \ge 4$, the alignment formula from earlier in the series gives

 $$\alpha(3m) = \frac{2m - 1}{3m - 1} \ge \frac{1}{\varphi},$$